The 253 best Memorial Day 2023 sales to shop right now | CNN Underscored

 • Amazon: You can always count on Amazon to bring sizzling sales to the table — and right now you can shop all-time low prices across every category.

-• Bloomingdale’s: Get up to 40% off summer essentials, plus take $25 off when you spend $100 on select items and use code TAKE25.

-• eBay: Take an extra 15% off a ton of products — from headphones to air purifiers to running shoes — using code MEMORIALDAY23.
+• eBay: Take an extra 15% off a bunch of products after Memorial Day using code MDFIFTEEN.

-• Ikea: Outfit your home with well-designed, affordable furniture from Ikea: right now, a bunch of outdoor furniture, plus appliances, shelving, lighting and more is up to 40% off.

 • Lowe’s: Shop all things home improvement and outdoor living during the Memorial Day sale at Lowe’s.